collective/pas.plugins.oidc/README.rst

   * OIDC/Oauth2 Issuer: http://localhost:8080/realms/plone/
   * client ID: plone.
 This must match the client ID you have set in Keycloak.
+  * Use deprecated redirect_uri.
+Use this if you need to run old versions of keycloak.
   * Leave the rest at the default and save the changes.

+[TODO] screenshot.

+Attention, before keycloak 18, the parameter for logout was redirect_uri and it is deprecated since version 18.
+But the keycloak server can run with the redirect_uri if needed, it is possible to use the plugin with the legacy parameter enabled also.
+The problem is that if the deprecated parameter is enabled in the plugin but not in the server, the plugin will not work.

+So this is the way it works:

+* With legacy enabled in keycloak, the plugin works in default mode.
+* With legacy enabled in keycloak, the plugin also works with legacy mode.
+* With legacy disabled in keycloak(default after version 18), the plugin works in default mode.
+* With legacy disabled in keycloak(default after version 18), the plugin do NOT works with legacy mode.

+So, for keycloak, it do not matter if we use the default or legacy mode if the keycloak runs in legacy mode.

+If legacy is disabled in keycloak, this is the default since version 18 of keycloak according to this comment in starckoverflow: https://stackoverflow.com/a/72142887, the plugin will work only if the option use legacy mode is off(un-checked).

 Login
 ~~~~~